maangulo12/starter-kit/README.md

 + [VirtualBox] (https://www.virtualbox.org/wiki/Downloads) (required)
 + [Vagrant] (https://www.vagrantup.com/downloads.html) (required)

-*Download these if you have not already download them*
+*Download these if you have not already download them.*

 You will need to install these dependencies so that the Starter-Kit works accordingly.
 The Starter-Kit uses both Vagrant and VirtualBox to setup and configure a virtual machine that will allow you to run